Northland Mall: Decline

-The most severe blow to Northland's fortunes occurred in Fall 2001, when all three anchors (Lazarus, Sears, and JCPenney) pulled out of the dying mall and relocated to the newly constructed Polaris Fashion Place.
+The most severe blow to Northland's fortunes occurred in Fall 2001 when all three anchors (Lazarus, Sears, and JCPenney) pulled out of the dying mall and relocated to the newly constructed Polaris Fashion Place.
 Although Northland would remain open, it had been reduced to the status of a bazaar-type mall with only a small handful of specialty shops in operation.
 Finally, on October 31, 2002, after 38 years of service in Columbus, Northland Mall closed permanently.
 The mall concourse and the vacant Sears anchor were demolished in February 2004.

 After redevelopment as what is now known as Northland Village, the only parts of Northland Mall that remain are two of its anchor stores: the former Lazarus, which was converted to offices for the Ohio Department of Taxation; and the former JCPenney, which was extensively rebuilt to contain the headquarters of the Franklin County Department of Job and Family Services as well as the Northland Performing Arts Center, home to a local theater group (Vaud-Villities) and other events and activities.
 A Menards home improvement store now lies on the site of the former Sears, and the Franklin County Dog Shelter and Adoption Center moved to the former location of a multiplex movie theater on the site.
-A new 102000 sqfoot Kroger grocery store was built in the area that was formerly the central concourse of the mall; it was completed in late 2016.
+A new 102000 sqfoot Kroger grocery store was built in the area that was formerly the central concourse of the mall; it was completed in October 2016.